ck3g/rohanchandra.github.io/project/type/type-guide.md

 Just testing posts in Jekyll
 </pre>

-In Jekyll posts use a variant of [Markdown](http://daringfireball.net/projects/markdown/basics) for formatting of text.
+In Jekyll, posts use a variant of [Markdown](http://daringfireball.net/projects/markdown/basics) for formatting of text.

 To see your changes locally: